gconfs-conferences/csharp-2018/slides.md

 > - `00001100`{.cs}
 > - `// power = 12`{.cs}

-> - What do you notice on power ?
+> - What do you notice on power?
 > - Left shift multiply the number by n shift

 ## Bitwise operators - Shift